CityofSantaMonica/mds-provider/fake/README.md

                     e.g. --vehicle_types scooter,bike
 ```

-## Container Configuration
+### Data boundary

+The `--boundary` command line parameter must be provided if no environment variable has
+been configured.

-The container can use the following environment variables:
+The container can be configured using an environment variable like:

 ```bash
 MDS_BOUNDARY=https://opendata.arcgis.com/datasets/bcc6c6245c5f46b68e043f6179bab153_3.geojson
 ```

-### `$MDS_BOUNDARY`

-Should be a path or URL to a `.geojson` file in [4326](http://epsg.io/4326),
+In either case, it should be the path or URL to a `.geojson` file in [4326][4326],
 containing a FeatureCollection of (potentially overlapping) Polygons.
-See the file at the above URL for an example.
+See the file
+at the above URL for an example.

-The subsequent generated data will be within the unioned area of these Polygons.
+The generation process will use the unioned area of these Polygons as a reference.

 ## Local Development